Darock-Studio/Darock-Bili/README_en.md

 ## Important Information
 > [!IMPORTANT]
-> The videos and other data in this App come from Bilibili, the copyright belongs to BiliBili and the video creators.
+> The videos and other data in this App come from BiliBili, the copyright belongs to BiliBili and the video creators.
 >
 > Darock has no partnership with BiliBili, this App is for learning purposes only.
 >